johnfrenchxyz/UGA/CAES/README.md

 - Style the side navigation.
 We are going to limit dropdown items as they currently are, and make a more robust side-nav that would show siblings and children.
 - Fix image gallery/lightbox bug (for some reason the lightbox gallery doesn't work when an image is clicked).
-- Create an image container that crops the image in the portrait instead of distorting it.
 - Style contact form component
 - Fix the landing page issue on mobile.
 A possible fix would be adding links on the mobile drilldown menu.
 - Style side nav for departmental pages.
 It will show sibling and children pages, but parent pages will be contained to the breadcrumb.